Big O Notation

 Big O vs Big Theta vs Big Omega

-• Big O (O) describes an upper bound.
-Saying an algorithm is O(n²) means the number of operations grows no faster than n² (up to a constant factor) for sufficiently large inputs.
-It is a ceiling, not an exact measurement.
+- Big O (O) describes an upper bound.
+Saying an algorithm is O(n2) means the number of operations grows no faster than n2 (up to a constant factor) for large inputs.
+It is a ceiling.

-• Big Omega (Ω) describes a lower bound.
-Saying an algorithm is Ω(n) means it will take at least n operations in the worst case.
+- Big Omega (Ω) describes a lower bound.
+Saying an algorithm is Ω(n) means it needs at least n operations.

-• Big Theta (Θ) describes a tight bound — the algorithm is both O(f(n)) and Ω(f(n)).
-For instance, a simple loop over an array is Θ(n): it is at least linear and at most linear.
+- Big Theta (Θ) describes a tight bound, meaning the algorithm is both O(f(n)) and Ω(f(n)).
+A simple loop over an array is Θ(n): it is exactly linear.